Khanh-1009/phase-1-final-project/README.md

 * Starting with `index.js` by creating a <ul> tag with the className "card".
 I also created <img><h2><p><button> tags for all 4 attributes.
 * Made GET request for the 5 objects through the function getAttractions().
 * Created a click event through userFavorite() function.
 The heart will change from empty to full red heart and change back originally whenever users do the "click" action.
 * I also made submit event as well.
-Whenever user submit there
+Whenever user submit their email, an alert message will be triggered.
+* The third event listener is DOMContentLoaded event.

+## Conclusion

+To be honest, I feel amazing after I completed this project.
+There are so many materials that I have learned, and of course, it's been challenging.
+This project will only be the good start for me because I will keep studying and practicing to be come a real-deal developer!